Sch8ill/rcon/README.md

 ### prebuild

- Download the latest build for your platform in the [release section](https://github.com/Sch8ill/rcon/releases "releases")
+ Download the build for your platform from the [latest release](https://github.com/Sch8ill/rcon/releases/latest "latest release")

 ### build